 CTI at a Glance

-To support faculty teaching during a fall semester with both online and in-person teaching scenarios, the CTI created multiple avenues of virtual support.
+To support faculty teaching this spring semester with both online and in-person teaching scenarios, the CTI shared What Works in online & hybrid teaching.
 In addition to our regular support consultations and drop-in sessions, we continued our commitment to building an inclusive teaching environment at Cornell through our programming and learning communities.

 Communities of Practice

-We started 2 additional learning communities: one on inclusive teaching, and one for new faculty.
-Both meet to discuss issues of interest to the participants and provide a space for faculty to come together and share experiences and ideas.
+We continued our new faculty community of practice, which holds monthly meetings to discuss issues of interest to the participants and provides a space for faculty to come together and share experiences and ideas.